 - At the first sign of rejection, remove the piercing and visit your piercer.

 After you’ve removed the jewelry, you have a few options available.
-If only migration occurred, you can try re-piercing the area with new jewelry with a different shape, size, or made from a different material.
+If only migration occurred, you can try re-piercing the area with new jewelry consisting of a different shape, size or made from a different material.